 At least, until I went and visited Ukraine this month.

-Now, it may sound like hyperbole to say that.
+It may sound like hyperbole to say that.
 Surely some people must speak some English, right?
 A few do.
 Those who interact with tourists or work in international restaurants can understand a few words.
 But everyday Ukrainians?
 The ones I encountered couldn’t even understand words like “water,” “train,” “bill,” or “thank you.”

 One night, I was recommended a nice Ukrainian restaurant by my hostel owner in Kiev, and I asked the guy if they spoke English there.
 His response?
 “You’re in the Ukraine, man.
-No one here speaks English here.”
+No one speaks English here.”

 In fact, faced with an incomprehensible script (Cyrillic) and no one around to speak English with, I was actually excited by Ukraine.
 While it was nearly impossible to get around and ask for help, I looked at it as a challenge.
 I spent 20 minutes staring at a train schedule to figure out which train was mine.
 I got creative when trying to speak with people.
 I pointed a lot at things I wanted.

-Na zdorovye (cheers) will only get me so far.
+“Na zdorovye” (“cheers”) will only get me so far.